 It IS possible to do it wrong.

-Although, there are still common courtesies guests and wedding party members should follow.
-Here are some frequently-broken, unspoken guidlines you need to be aware of as a bridesmaid and wedding guest.
+However, there are still common courtesies guests and wedding party members should follow.
+Here are some frequently-broken, unspoken guidelines you need to be aware of as a bridesmaid and wedding guest.

 Never ever, ever complain about your bridesmaid dress.
 Ever.